urbantrout/docs/en/sites.md

 ### Language

-Choosing the language for the site tells Craft the language to use when generating date and time formatting and system messages.
+Choosing the language for the site tells Craft the language to use when formatting dates, times, and numbers, and translating static messages.

 In your templates, you can also access the language setting via `craft.app.language`.
 You can use this in a conditional: